Intergenerational Insights of a Contemporary Educator

 My approach to teaching these individuals is rooted in giving them their space and the privacy they need to internalize content through their own volition.
 I teach creative software, requiring hours of live demos in class.
 Young learners of this generation find this style boring.
 They value free time so much that they would rather check their email or work than follow a live demo in class.
 Understandably so, the last thing these leaners, and any learner for that matter, want to do is sit in a dark room and be guided through a software demo.
 After a demo, don't bother asking, "Are there any questions?"
 Young learners will rarely ask anything after a demo, because they haven't faced any challenges yet.
 They typically want the instructor to stand by and be ready to help while they work individually from the privacy of their own laptops.

 To close the loop between demos and time outside of class for these young people I began recording my live demos from class and sharing them online.
 This accomplishes a few things.
 One, it gives students the content in a format they could go back and review in a place and at a time they feel most comfortable learning.
 This is something I wish my instructors had the capability for me as a student but the technology just wasn't there yet.
 Second, it helps them develop questions on their own time, so they can solve more targeted problems when they have access to me in person.
 This increases efficiency for their individualized work schedules.
-Third, it gives them the opportunity to review class content as many times as they need to completely understand it.
+Third, it gives them the opportunity to review class content as many times as they need in order to completely understand it.
 This is a much different learning style than individuals that are in the 40-55 year old age group.

 Older learners respond well to learning content through one-to-one attention.
 For these individuals, it is all about patience and making yourself available as an instructor.
 In either age group the teacher needs to develop an approachable energy, but this is especially important for the older learner.
 Teach this learner not through demonstration followed by the assignment of a task, but coaching them through the process as they maintain full control of their computer or mobile device while you watch.
 This builds a level of comfort with new software for these users and reduces the intimidation factor, helping to maintain focus on learning the concepts.